Learning Explicit Single-Cell Dynamics Using ODE Representations: Introduction

 \looseness=-1The process by which stem cells differentiate into specialized tissue cells is poorly understood, and prediction of cellular fate remains an open problem in systems biology.
 Deeper understanding of the differentiation dynamics is essential for advancing treatment of diseases such as cancer \citep{chu2024cancer}, neurodegenerative diseases \citep{cuomo2023neurodegenerative}, and to improving wound healing~\citep{rodrigues2019woundhealing}.
 While all cells in an organism share the same genome, the level of expression of genes varies over time as differentiation progresses.
 During this process, genes activate or repress the expression of other genes through complex regulatory mechanisms, causing the cell to differentiate.

-Today, only a small subset out of the large number of possible gene interactions has been thoroughly studied.
+\looseness=-1Today, only a small subset out of the large number of possible gene interactions has been thoroughly studied.
 This is due to both the vast combinatorial search space, with $\sim10^8$ theoretically possible gene interactions, and the experimental effort required to validate specific mechanisms.
 However, recent advances in single-cell sequencing technology~\citep{macosko2015highly, zheng2017massivelyparallel} have enabled high-throughput measurements that were previously prohibitively expensive, producing datasets that are growing at a pace exceeding Moore’s law~\citep{kharchenko2021triumphs}.
-This rapid growth, coupled with the limitations of direct experimental approaches, presents a unique opportunity to apply ML methods to study single-cell dynamics.
+This rapid growth, coupled with the limitations of direct experimental approaches, presents a unique opportunity to apply machine learning methods to study single-cell dynamics.

-\looseness=-1 In this work we propose Cell-MNN, a method to jointly tackle the challenges of predicting cell fate and discovering gene regulatory interactions.
+In this work we propose Cell-MNN, a method to jointly tackle the challenges of predicting cell fate and discovering gene regulatory interactions.
 Cell-MNN is an end-to-end encoder-decoder architecture whose representation is a \textit{locally linear} ordinary differential equation (ODE) that governs the dynamics of cellular evolution from stem to tissue cells.
-The ODE representation of Cell-MNN can learn explicit, biologically consistent, and interpretable gene interactions.
+The ODE representation of Cell-MNN learns explicit and interpretable gene interactions.